Homemade air dry clay?! Yep, it exists. It’s probably one of the best ideas I’ve found on Pinterest so far.

 - Transfer the clay dough to a bowl.
 Give the mixture time to cool.
 Once the mixture feels cool to the touch, knead it like you would knead a bread dough until you have a smooth round ball.

-Store the homemade clay in an airtight container until you're ready to use it.
+Store the homemade clay (or any leftovers) in an airtight container in the fridge until you're ready to use it.

 If you like this DIY than don’t forget to put a pin on it!